How to use SANCUSO® (granisetron transdermal system)

 Tell your healthcare professional about all the medicines you take, including prescription and nonprescription medicines, vitamins, and herbal supplements.
 Some of them may affect how SANCUSO works or how your other medicines work.

-Be sure to keep the patch inside the sealed pouch until you are ready to apply it
+Do not remove the SANCUSO patch from the pouch until you are ready to use it